Xingyhuang/two_col_xingyhuang.github.io/_pages/contact.md

 ## Contact Information

-Welcome to email me for further inquires or research interests.
+For further inquires or research interests, please feel free to email me at xingyhuang at gmail.com or xyhuang at ucsb.edu.

 ***Office***: <br>
 UC Santa Barbara <br>